Goopil/nest-nuxt-starter/README.md

 * `@client`
 * `@common`

+## getting started

+This project provide to plateform integration.

+* Express
+* Fastify

+you should chose a plateform and remove the other.
+Same for the filter located in `server/nuxt`

+> The integration with fastify works well, but you should take in to account that setting up shared data between nest and nuxt via the `req` / `res` is by no mean easy.

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.